PhilDL/ts-ghost/packages/ts-ghost-content-api/README.md

 ### Fetching the Settings of your Ghost instance

-Settings is a specific endpoint, you cannot build query against it like the other endpoints.
+Settings is a specific resource, you cannot build query against it like the other resources.
 You can only fetch the settings, so calling `api.settings` will directly give you a fetcher.

 ```typescript
 import { TSGhostContentAPI, type Post } from "@ts-ghost/content-api";